An ocean of possibility in Aquaculture

-NMIT Primary Industries programmes have a strong focus on “hands on” careers, and provide training for some of the region’s key industry sectors including aquaculture, conservation, horticulture, and viticulture and wine.
-Staff are well qualified and work closely with industry to ensure that programmes are aligned with industry needs.
+All of NMIT's Primary Industries programmes have a strong focus on “hands on” careers, and provide training for some of the region’s key industry sectors.
+If you're interested in aquaculture, you might also be interested in the following programmes:

 Select a programme from below and then click on 'Apply Now'.